Container demo: simple container from scratch

 • make run

-• locally run the image
+• run the image locally

-curl localhost:8087
+curl http://localhost:8087/

-You should see HTML output like this:
+You should see HTML output like this (or just the Hello World! text in your browser):

 <html><body style="font-family: sans-serif">Hello World!</body></html>